melaniemkwon/melaniemkwon.github.io/_posts/2018-02-04-bigdata-scalingdistributedfilesystems.md

 However, say if something goes wrong, then the client closes the pipeline to mark and replace the bad node so a new pipeline will be organized.
 HDFS takes care of all this complexity behind the scenes.

-And because data nodes act as a state machine for each file block, whenever a data node in the pipeline fails, we can be sure that all the necessary replicas will be recovered while any unneeded nodes are removed.
+And because data nodes act as a <strong>state machine</strong> for each file block, whenever a data node in the pipeline fails, we can be sure that all the necessary replicas will be recovered while any unneeded nodes are removed.
+We'll go into the details of this state machine later.

 This is only a brief overview of the architecture and scalability issues around distributed file systems.
 Next post, we'll explore the topic of HDFS recovery process more in depth.